 - Ongoing projects that haven't wrapped up yet

-Examples of using the right resume tense
+Examples of using the right tense on a resume

 Curious about what past vs present tense looks like in action?
 Here are some examples that you can follow.